-Zantac Side Effects: An Introduction
+Zantac Side Effects

-ranitidine hydrochloride).
+As with any medicine, side effects are possible with Zantac® (ranitidine hydrochloride).
 However, not everyone who takes this drug will have problems.
 In fact, most people tolerate it well.
 If side effects do occur, they are generally minor and either require no treatment or can easily be treated by you or your healthcare provider.

 (This article covers many, but not all, of the possible side effects with Zantac.
 Your healthcare provider can discuss a more complete list of Zantac side effects with you.)